Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Transformation from Neural Network to Decision Tree

 \subsection{SDT Split and Leaf Formation Rules}

 We construct the branches of $\mathcal{S}_{\mathcal{N}}$ based on the rules in Table \ref{tbl_transform}.
-By starting with the root node $v_0$, for each node $v$ in $\mathcal{S}_{\mathcal{N}}$, we use Table~\ref{tbl_transform} to obtain $p_v(x)$ or $Q^v$ in a top-down fashion from root to leaves, as further explained below.
+Beginning with the root node $v_0$, for each node $v$ in $\mathcal{S}_{\mathcal{N}}$, we sequentially apply the rules in Table~\ref{tbl_transform} to obtain $\rho^v(x)$ or $Q^v$ in a top-down manner, from root to leaves.
+Specifically, for each node, we first check condition (\hyperlink{eq_condition_1}{A}); if condition (\hyperlink{eq_condition_1}{A}) is not applicable, we then proceed to (\hyperlink{eq_condition_2}{B}), and subsequently to (\hyperlink{eq_condition_3}{C}).
+The details of these rules are explained below.